governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 ## Challenges

 Governance, writ large, is concerned with collective action.
-If you're looking for inspiration for a governance proposal, consider some of the following challenges for governance:
+If you're looking for inspiration for a governance proposal, consider some of the following examples of governance challenges:

 After recent missteps, **Facebook** is facing a torrent of criticism from activists, media, and regulators.
 Among the many criticisms: it helps spread propaganda and disinformation because bad actors can subvert its data and network, it fosters armchair activism because it replaces active engagement with "likes", it's a threat to democracy because it polarizes communities.
 Yet [nothing seems to change](https://www.nytimes.com/2019/03/19/opinion/facebook-antitrust-investigation.html?action=click&module=Opinion&pgtype=Homepage).
 Mark Zuckerburg wants to fix the platform by implementing more AI; Elizabeth Warren wants to [break it up](https://medium.com/@teamwarren/heres-how-we-can-break-up-big-tech-9ad9e0da324c).
 How would you design Facebook v2?